 - Length of time the child has lived in a stable, satisfactory environment, and desirability of maintaining continuity: Is one house stable and the other chaotic?
 Is one riddled with insecurity and the other stable?
 These are things the Court will look at. .

 - Reasonable preferences of the child: If the child is considered mature enough to be capable of evaluating the situation, his preferences will be taken into account.
 There is no magic age for this.
 Many parents will ask when their child can make the decision of who to live with.
 The answer is never.
-However, when the child is mature enough to have a preference, those preference could be considered.
+However, when the child is mature enough to have a preference, those preferences could be considered.

 - Evidence of domestic abuse, child abuse or providing false allegations of abuse: Any evidence of domestic abuse, child abuse, or child neglect will be strongly considered, as this could compromise the child’s safety.
 If one parent is falsely accusing the other of abuse, that also is considered and often backfires on the accusing parent.

-Ultimately, if the parties cannot agree on a parenting plan that suits the best intersts of the child or children then the Court will fashion one for them.
+Ultimately, if the parties cannot agree on a parenting plan that suits the best interests of the child or children then the Court will fashion one for them.
 It will outline the days each parent spends with the child and the holidays and summer visitation.
 The parenting plan can outline anything and everything regarding decisions for a child.

 In the end though, as complicated as the legal particulars can be, there are plenty of good scenarios for timesharing for children that can meet the needs and best interests of the child and the parents.
-Legal professionals, like a family law attorney, and parenting experts can help parents think of real life solutions to complex parenting issues.
-Anyone who finds themselves involved in a situation regrading child custody should consult with an attorney who can give them real advice on child custody and timesharing in our state.
+Legal professionals, like a family law attorney, and parenting experts can help parents think of real-life solutions to complex parenting issues.
+Anyone who finds themselves involved in a situation regarding child custody should consult with an attorney who can give them real advice on child custody and timesharing in our state.